 Matthiola is a genus of flowering plants that belongs to the Brassicaceae (mustard) family.
 Although certain species have their own colloquial names, all members of this genus can be commonly referred to as stock.
-Stock flowers produce foliage with finger or comb-like edges and central spires of attractive four-petaled flowers.
-A popular choice for cutting gardens and floral bouquets, stock blossom in a variety of colors including light and saturated pinks, red, white, cream, yellow, burgundy, peach, purple, and lavender.
+Stock flowers produce foliage with a finger or comb-like edges and central spires of attractive four-petaled flowers.
+A popular choice for cutting gardens and floral bouquets, stock blossom in a variety of colors, including light and saturated pinks, red, white, cream, yellow, burgundy, peach, purple, and lavender.

 87. Stonecrop (Sedum)

 A large genus of flowering leaf succulent plants, Sedum contains about 500 species.
 Commonly called stonecrop, sedum plants can store water in their leaves and are drought-tolerant.
 They do well in well-draining gardens in mostly arid environments.
 Certain stonecrops are cold-tolerant but cannot withstand intense heat, while others are heat-tolerant but cannot withstand cold.
-They produce a wide array of succulent foliage which ranges from green to pink in color and blossoms can be yellow, orange, pink, and red.
+They produce a wide array of succulent foliage, which ranges from green to pink in color, and blossoms can be yellow, orange, pink, and red.

 88. Sweet Pea (Lathyrus odoratus)